publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schX/m__us_usc_t25_s1776f.md

     (b) __Ownership by non-Indians__

-        Any land or minerals received by a person who is not an Indian in an exchange referred to in subsection (a) of this section shall be owned in fee.
+        Any land or minerals received by a person who is not an Indian in an exchange referred to in subsection (a) shall be owned in fee.

 ([Pub.
 L. 103–444, § 8][/us/pl/103/444/s8], Nov.
 2, 1994, [108 Stat.
 4640][/us/stat/108/4640].)